Acknowledgement of Country

-We acknowledge the Yugara and Turrbal people of Meanjin who are the traditional custodians of the land where our head office is based.
-We also pay respect to the Elders, past and present, and extend this respect to all Aboriginal and Torres Strait Islander people we work with and whose ancestral lands we are now part of.
+We acknowledge the Jagera and Turrbal peoples who are the traditional owners of the land where our community was founded.
+We also pay respect to the Elders, past and present, and extend this respect to all Aboriginal and Torres Strait Islander people.

-As ‘the Church’ we need to do more to advance the self determination and value of Aboriginal & Torres Strait Islander people and their culture.
+As ‘the Church’ we need to do more to advance the self determination and value of Aboriginal & Torres Strait Islander people, their knowledge and culture.
 We have a role to play in achieving a just Australia in which Aboriginal and Torres Strait Islander peoples’ rights as First Peoples are recognised, respected and enjoyed.
 But our role is not to lead that process from the front or even walk beside Indigenous people.
 We need to humble ourselves and learn to walk behind.

 - challenging our own prejudices and learn more about the ongoing struggle for minority and First Nations people in achieving justice